timewave-computer/valence-zk-demo/README.md

 2. Note: If you select a block with height N, you must provide the app hash for block N + 1

 > [!WARNING]
 > This repository is under active development.
-While the core functionality is production-ready, some features are still being enhanced and optimized.
+While the core functionality is implemented, some features are still being enhanced and optimized.